All Episodes

 Unlimited salad, unlimited, you know, amounts of garlic, delicious breadsticks, sometimes unlimited pasta specials.

-You know, uh in some cases I remember just starving myself all day because I'm going to Olive Garden tonight.
+You know, in some cases, I remember just starving myself all day because I'm going to Olive Garden tonight.

-It's stunning, and they're gonna go back, you know, to the Olive Garden and to their the holiday inn that they're staying at in the garden Marriott, and they're gonna have some drinks and they're gonna talk about the great day that they had in Washington, and they really did something and stand up for Something.
+It's stunning, and they're going to go back, you know, to the Olive Garden and to the holiday inn that they're staying at in the Garden Marriott.

 And they stood up for nothing other than mayhem.

-You're gonna go back to the Olive Garden or the Holiday Inn or the you know, he doesn't even know the names of the hotels.
+You're going to go back to the Olive Garden or the Holiday Inn or the, you know, he doesn't even know the names of the hotels.

 I'm like, wow.

-Not sure where does he do his fine dining?
+Not sure where does he do his fine dining no-boo?

 I mean, most Americans don't dine there.